Dixon Bicycle Accident Lawyer

 - Left turn onto Old Davis Road

-One rider posted a coffee-based route on davisbikeclub.org that takes the rider from Peets Coffee on Covell in Davis to Solano Baking Company or Starbucks in Dixon round-trip, which is about 25 miles.
+One rider posted a coffee-based route on davisbikeclub.org that takes the rider from Peets Coffee on Covell in Davis to Solano Baking Company or Starbucks in Dixon round-trip, about 25 miles.
 The rider noted that the route is often windy but on relatively flat farm roads with very little vehicle traffic.Bike Riding Near Vehicle Traffic

 Of course, avoiding riding near vehicle traffic is not always possible.
-Always ride defensively on routes with cars close by - assume that motorists do not see you.
+Always ride defensively on routes with cars nearby - assume that motorists do not see you.
 Because bicycles have lower profiles and are thus more challenging to see than other vehicles, that is often the excuse the motorist gives following a car versus bike accident.

 An accident can happen under any circumstances, but below are some scenarios in which bicycle accidents commonly occur: